-In this course, the interdisciplinary nature of engineering is emphasized.
-Faculty use lectures, demonstrations, and hands-on lab experiments to teach students how to apply the concepts.
-Teamwork, important in a job setting, is emphasized in the labs.
+In the experiential component of the course, the interdisciplinary nature of engineering is emphasized.
+Student work in teams to solve a multi-disciplinary design project, such as an artificial kidney, while learning how the different engineering disciplines are infused in the project.
+Faculty use mini-lectures and demonstrations to introduce students to fundamental concepts in each of the disciplines.
+Teamwork, important in a job setting, is also emphasized in the projects.
 The small class size (usually fewer than 24 students) allow first-year students and faculty to become better acquainted.

 - Describe engineering, including aspects such as problem solving and ethics

-- Identify and describe the engineering disciplines (i.e., civil, computer, electrical, and mechanical)
+- Identify and describe the engineering disciplines (i.e., civil, computer, electrical, environmental, bioengineering and mechanical)

 - Discuss various options within engineering, both as an undergraduate (e.g., co-op, Study Abroad, etc.) and as a graduate (e.g., careers)